Physiotherapy for Shoulder Pain in Singapore

 When Should You Seek Physiotherapy for Shoulder Pain?

-If you’ve been experiencing persistent shoulder pain, especially on your left or right side, for more than two weeks, or have suffered an acute injury, it’s time to consult a physiotherapist.
+If you’ve been experiencing persistent shoulder pain, for more than two weeks, or have suffered an acute injury, it’s time to consult a physiotherapist.
 Ignoring shoulder pain or “pushing through it” may lead to worsening inflammation, compensatory movement patterns, or more serious injuries that could require surgical intervention.

 Whether you’re an office worker, athlete, or active retiree, early physiotherapy ensures an accurate diagnosis and a tailored treatment plan to support your recovery and long-term shoulder health.